L1TnzO/geospatial-incident-platform/docs/frontend/strategic.md

 }
 ```

 `autoRefreshMs` controls the TTL-driven refresh cadence (default 5 minutes, pass `null` to disable).
 Manual calls to `refresh()` immediately request fresh data with `refresh=true`.
 The monthly hook extends this contract with timeframe selection (`timeframe`, `setTimeframe`, `availableTimeframes`) and reuses cached responses when switching between windows to keep the UI responsive.
+The type timelines hook adds `availableTypes`, `selectedTypeCode`, `setSelectedTypeCode`, `availableWindows`, and `setMovingAverageWindow`, caches trend calculations per type/window combination, and pushes selections back into the shared filter store so other widgets (map, table, strategic cards) stay in sync.

 The derived monthly state shape is: